xFutte/futte-newspaper/README.md

 |--------------------| --------------- | -----------------|
 | ![Opening newspaper](https://i.imgur.com/zEXI3oh.png) | ![Opening newspaper](https://i.imgur.com/68pjuKY.png) | ![Buying newspaper](https://i.imgur.com/ounIQJY.png) |

-For now this resource is a MVP and we have future releases optimizing layout.
-Feel free to make pull requests or issues and I'll address those.

-*Upcoming features*
+For now, this ressource is in MVP.
+Following features will be implemented in the near future:

 - [ ] Prison sentences
 - [ ] City news (release notes for city)
 - [ ] Feedback messages for actions
 - [ ] Image URL validation
 - [ ] Update stories

+Feel free to report bugs or improvements and they'll be looked at.

 ## Dependencies
 - qb-target